 Cupping, also known as myofascial decompression, is a technique used to promote increased blood flow in an area and to reduce pain.
 Cupping comes from traditional Chinese medicine, where it was used to stimulate the flow of qi (vital energy flowing through the body) and remove blockages of this energy.

 How is cupping used in physical therapy?

 In physical therapy, cupping can be done with silicone cups, air vacuum cups (glass or plastic), or wet cups (fire is used to create a negative air pressure).
 We could break these down a bit more, but that is the gist of it.
-At Beyond Movement PT, we use glass air vacuum cups and silicone cups on our clients depending on the exact purpose and body part.
+At Outlast Health and Performance, we use glass air vacuum cups and silicone cups on our clients depending on the exact purpose and body part.
 The silicone cups are easily moved while proving a decompressive force.
 The glass cups will provide a stronger decompression, but will be left in place for several minutes (typically 2-5 minutes).

 What are the benefits of cupping?

 There is not a ton of research out there on cupping.
 Most of the research has been done on all various types of myofascial treatments (i.e. cupping, scraping, foam rolling, etc.).
 You will likely see the same types of benefits for all sorts of those treatments.
 Cupping is unique because it has the ability to decompress tissue.
 The other forms of myofascial treatments involve compressing the soft tissues.
 Cupping is typically performed on localized spots, however as mentioned before the silicone cups can be moved around while decompressing tissue.

 From the courses we have taken and from other sources on cupping, here are the expected benefits: